forsynthielle/forsynthielle/README.md

 multifandom, my favs blood debt

-i have a very crude humour that may involves sexual/offensive remarks if i got too comfortable so iwec it is
+i have a very crude humour that may involves sexual/offensive remarks (ex: genders, races) if i got too comfortable so iwec it is

 im fine w any shippings as long as yall chill, pro/dark/wtvships ok..